hashicorp/terraform-provider-aws/website/docs/r/vpn_gateway.html.markdown

 }
 ```

-Using `terraform import`, import VPN Gateways using the `vpn gateway id`.
+Using `terraform import`, import VPN Gateways using the VPN gateway `id`.
 For example:

 ```console
 % terraform import aws_vpn_gateway.testvpngateway vgw-9a4cacf3